 A coffee with Nieves Ocaña, Head of Global Purchasing at DEOLEO

-Empack: Tell us a little about your experience at Deoleo and what your day-to-day life is like at the company.
+Empack: Tell us a bit about your experience at Deoleo and what your day-to-day work within the company is like.

-My career has always been linked to the area of Purchasing and Procurement, where we coordinate everything from the search and selection of suppliers, through the strategy for each category, critical negotiations, contracting and just-in-time supply of materials to the plant.
-Day-to-day work is very dynamic, combining long-term strategic vision, essential for mitigating global risks, with immediate operational management.
-The key lies in anticipation and agility: analysing data in real time, understanding global market trends and making agile decisions to ensure the supply of materials with the quality and timing that our customers and production require.
+My career has always been linked to the Purchasing and Supply area, where we coordinate everything from supplier sourcing and selection to category strategy, critical negotiations, contracting, and just-in-time supply of materials to our plants.
+Day-to-day work is very dynamic, combining long-term strategic vision — essential to mitigate global risks — with immediate operational management.
+The key lies in anticipation and agility: analysing real-time data, understanding global market trends, and making swift decisions to ensure the supply of materials with the quality and timing required by both our customers and production.

 Nieves, DEOLEO